Beliefs that we regard as foundational to our shared faith in Jesus

 God has appointed a final day of accounting when Jesus will judge every person according to their response to his redeeming work in the cross.
 Those judged unrightous will exist separated from God by sin in hell.
 Those judged righteous through forgiveness and salvation will be eternally in union with God in heaven.
 Heaven and hell are real places.

-This summarises further principles and practices we feel strongly about.
+Further principles and practices we feel strongly about

 1. Autonomy of each local church